 The UNC School of Information and Library Science (SILS), also known as the iSchool at Carolina, offers undergraduate, master's, and doctoral degrees.
 Visit our programs page for a full list of degrees and certificates.

 As of fall 2017, we had approximately 160 undergraduate students majoring in information science or minoring in information systems and 254 graduate students enrolled.

 We have about 30 full-time faculty members whose variety of expertise and interests combine to make SILS a transformational leader in four specific areas:

 - Librarianship for the 21st Century

-One of the top-ranked schools of library and information studies by U.S. News & World Report, SILS consistently takes a leadership role in today's ever-changing information and library science landscape.
+We are consistently ranked as one of the top schools of library and information studies by U.S. News & World Report.

 The American Library Association (ALA) accredits our Master of Science in Information Science (MSIS) and Master of Science in Library Science (MSLS) degrees.
 View our ALA Reaccreditation Program Presentation.

 We are a member of the iSchools organization, a consortium of more than 80 information schools in universities on five continents dedicated to advancing the information field.
 While each iSchool has its own strengths and specializations, they share a fundamental interest in the relationships between information, people, and technology.
 The iSchool caucus seeks to maximize the visibility and influence of its member schools and facilitate their interdisciplinary approaches to harnessing the power of information and technology and maximizing the potential of humans.